ValeriKozarev/harmonic/README.md

 # harmonic

 A CLI tool for DJs to find compatible tracks using the Spotify API.
-Given a song, harmonic helps you find what to play next — searching an artist's catalog for tracks that match by key, BPM, and energy.
+Given a BPM and Camelot key (or a source track), harmonic searches an artist's catalog or your Spotify playlists and returns ranked recommendations for your next mix.

 ---